 Trainings, events, literature & more to raise awareness and encourage community engagement

 We are committed to responding to our community’s diversity and evolving needs, and in the late 90s launched our Latino Outreach Program, thanks to support from the Joseph and Marjorie Jones Foundation.
-One of every 10 DC residents is Latino, and we are the only domestic violence shelter in DC that conducts active outreach to this community.
+One of every 10 DC residents is Latino.
 We understand that beyond language barriers, addressing domestic violence in the Latino and immigrant communities requires cultural competency.

-For more information or to request a training, contact Chandra Robinson, Director of Programs, at 202-540-1056.
+For more information or to request a training, contact Denisa Caballero, Latino Outreach Coordinator, at (202) 380-6233 or email.

 Have questions about our programs?
 Contact our Director of Programs, Chandra Robinson, at (202) 540-1056 or Email.